 Looking after your eyesInformation resources for adults and children with learning disabilities Use the navigation bar below, or click on one of the four boxes on our overview page to get started.
+Alternatively, go directly to an easy access list of our resources.
 When you see the icon it means there is a document or factsheet available to download, and when you see the icon it is in easy read.
 Overview Be aware of vision Eye tests Wearing glasses Getting the right support Introduction to eye care People with learning disabilities are much more likely to have serious sight problems than others.
 Given there are more than one million people with learning disabilities in the UK, it's really important we keep on fighting for their right to good eye care.
 Everyone with a learning disability can, and should, be having regular eye tests.
 Have a look at our database of optometrists.
 Adults with learning disabilities are ten times more likely than others to have serious sight problems.
 Watch our film "10 Times More Likely" above and read our factsheets below to get an introduction to eye care.
 How to keep your eyes healthy Our easy read factsheet has nine steps to follow to keep healthy eyes.
 How to keep your eyes healthy (easy read) How to be eye care aware Our eye care essentials guide for families and support workers How to be eye care aware How to be eye care aware (easy read) Be eye care aware poster People with Down's syndrome Our easy read factsheet is for people with Down's syndrome and how they can look after their eyes.
 People with Down's syndrome (easy read) Public health messages Our easy read factsheet has some important public health messages about eye care and vision for adults with learning disabilities.
-Public health messages (easy read) Children Children with a learning disability are 28 times more likely to have serious sight problems than other children, early eye care is an important start to having good vision throughout life.
+Eye care messages (easy read) Children Children with a learning disability are 28 times more likely to have serious sight problems than other children, early eye care is an important start to having good vision throughout life.
 Watch our film below or read about eye care for children and young people and our sight testing project in some special schools to find out more.